We now provide webinars and courses via the video conferencing service; Zoom.

 Our preferred video course platform is ZOOM Prices start from £550 per day for up to 16 participants

 We all know that we should look after ourselves.
 We are fully aware of the stress response.
-Even so, when faced with the challenges of a troubled/traumatised child we can become amongst other things, irritable, exhausted and overwhelmed and feel inadequate, anxious and depressed
+Even so, when faced with the challenges of a troubled/traumatised child we can become amongst other things, irritable, exhausted and overwhelmed and feel inadequate, anxious and depressed.
+This webinar includes:

 Many children are under or over responsive/reactive to sensory input (sounds, smells, tastes, other people).
 They can struggle with reading and writing, concentration and behaving at school and may have issues with physical activities such as riding a bike, swimming or climbing.